wp-plugins/rencontre/readme.txt

 Method 1 : In your theme :

-In the page used for the dating part, add the content :
+In your theme folder, in the page used for the dating part (index.php if you want to use the home page), add the content :
 `&lt;?php if(is_user_logged_in()) {
 $renc=new RencontreWidget; $renc->widget(0,0);} ?&gt;`